 Tourism and heritage managers are often concerned with the views of visitors (Devine, 2016), and may take steps to appease them in various ways, including adjusting content or marketing them to be more entertaining, but not necessarily more educational.
 Museums and tourist sites often put artifacts on display, which draws the tourist gaze toward them, while stripping the objects of context (Ott et al., 2011).
 Digital displays and communications are a part of the new world of tourism and museums (Webmoor, 2008).
 Beyond professional curation, there are also more amateur displays organized by a variety of agencies and actors that deserve inquiry using the tools from culture studies, tourism studies, as well as critical criminology.
 While there is now a developed literature on penal tourism sites such as those situated in decommissioned prisons and jails across the world, less research has been conducted on amateur forms of penal heritage that are staged for entertainment and fundraising.

 Our purpose is to explore trends in penal tourism and spectatorship that have been overlooked in previous works on prison tourism.
 These amateur displays are meant to be variously entertaining or raise funds for community enterprises.
 To interpret these displays, we draw from literature on penal imaginaries (Carlen, 2008), which examines how ideologies that support punishment generally and imprisonment specifically are created and reproduced in organizational settings.
-“Penal imaginaries” are the substantive and symbolic elements of penal operations that officials construct to shape how penal operations are interpreted.
+“Penal imaginaries” are the substantive and symbolic elements of penal operations that officials construct and draw on to shape how penal operations are interpreted.

 Examining online content and news coverage from sites across Canada and the United States, we seek to answer the following question: what do the meanings of penality communicated in repurposed sites where people were confined under justification of illness, disease, and/or “deviance” reveal about penal imaginaries (Carlen, 2008)?
 Focusing on four types of repurposed sites – forts, sanitoria, asylums, and segregated schools – we find a number of patterns: (1) a missing acknowledgement of colonialism and racism; (2) othering, fearing, and justifying the imprisonment of those deemed sick or deviant; (3) concurrent ongoing epidemics warranting attention (e.g., the poorly treated epidemic of drug overdoses); and (4) deficits in the public/government’s sense of deservingness (e.g., who does versus who does not deserve to be treated/remembered with respect).
 The repurposed sites tend to denigrate prisoners in ways that legitimate carceral control.
 By revealing penal imaginaries through an analysis of activities in the decommissioned carceral sites noted above, we aim to uncover the “almost hidden structures of cultural and penal governance” (Carlen, 2008, xv).